ozerbaykal/netflix-clone/README.md

 ## Commands

--npm run dev or yarn dev: Starts the development server.
+- npm run dev or yarn dev: Starts the development server.
--npm run build or yarn build: Builds the project for production.
+- npm run build or yarn build: Builds the project for production.
--npm run preview or yarn preview: Previews the production build locally.
+- npm run preview or yarn preview: Previews the production build locally.
--npm run lint or yarn lint: Lints the code and highlights potential errors.
+- npm run lint or yarn lint: Lints the code and highlights potential errors.

 ## Technologies
 The main technologies and libraries used in this project are:

--React
+- React
--Vite
+- Vite
--Redux and Redux-Thunk
+- Redux and Redux-Thunk
--React Redux
+- React Redux
--React Router DOM
+- React Router DOM
--Axios
+- Axios
--Tailwind CSS
+- Tailwind CSS
--@splidejs/react-splide
+- @splidejs/react-splide
--Millify
+- Millify